bdct/uniopos/README.md

 - If you select the Unicenta OPOS package + WampServer, keep in mind that installs MySQL (By default service start automatically) and MariaDB (By default service does not start automatically) / Si selecciona el paquete Unicenta OPOS + WampServer, tenga en cuenta que instala MySQL (Por defecto inicia automáticamente) y MariaDB (por defecto el servicio no inicia automáticamente)
 - Installation is done in **insecure mode**, so access to `root` account is **without a password** (you must create one) / La instalacion se realiza en **modo inseguro**, por tanto el acceso a la cuenta `root` es **sin contraseña** (deberá crear una)
+- Unicenta OPOS package + WampServer uses port 80 by default (for Apache/phpmyadmin).
+If you use IIS World Wide Web Publishing Service, this package will change the IIS service to "manual", to avoid conflicts.
+If you any other software that occupies port 80 you must stop it / Unicenta OPOS package + WampServer usa el puerto 80 por defecto (para Apache/phpmyadmin).
+Si usa el servicio de IIS World Wide Web Publishing, este paquete cambiará el servicio IIS a "manual", para evitar conflictos.
+Si usted algún otro software que ocupe el puerto 80 debe detenerlo.

 ### DEPENDENCIES
 ---